ksarkies/XBee-Acquisition/Kicad-Main/README.md

 reverse form mounted on top of the board over the square hole.
 The latter choice avoids possible interference with mechanical parts in the space under the board.

+The [node test firmware](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/XBee-node-test) is provided for test transmissions.

+The [firmware](https://github.com/ksarkies/XBee-Acquisition/tree/master/XBee-firmware) is provided for full protocol transmissions.

+Firmware must be compiled for MCU=attiny841 or whichever processor is used.

+The firmware README provides instructions for setting up the XBee configuration.

 * 27 November 2014: Add missing ground points.
 Correct error in battery voltage circuit.
 * 24 February 2016: Changed position of connectors to avoid housing structures.
-* 11 April: Production version with additional XBee signals brought out to the debug connector which is now 12 pin.
+* 11 April 2016: Production version with additional XBee signals brought out to the debug connector which is now 12 pin.
+* 12 February 2017: Corrections to the battery monitor circuit.

 K. Sarkies
 11 April 2016